DerWidder/Master_Thesis/README.md

 # laser engrave
 shortest_path.py outputs the Eulerian path for given node connections.
 node_connections.py contains the node connections (edges) for each gear mesh, some data may not be the newest.
+transform.py transforms the coordinats of each gear mesh by rotating a certain angle.
+Then the entire mesh can be construced by combining the single meshes.
 ## animation
 animation.py creates an animation for the Eulerian path.